What are joints?

 - Joint Aspiration (Arthrocentesis) (Nemours Foundation)

-- MRI of the Musculoskeletal System (American College of Radiology; Radiological Society of North America) Also in Spanish
+- Musculoskeletal MRI (American College of Radiology; Radiological Society of North America) Also in Spanish

 - Synovial Fluid Analysis (National Library of Medicine) Also in Spanish